QuintenCoucke/QuintenCoucke.github.io/_pages/cv.md

 Skills
 ======
 * Teamwork
-  * A PhD learns a researcher to optimize experimental work and interlaboratory collaborations with fellow researchers.
-A good transparent environment with clear communication is a key skill to success.
+  * A PhD learned me to optimize experimental work and interlaboratory collaborations with fellow researchers.
+I found a transparent environment with clear communication key and will always work with the team in mind.
+* Problem Solving and microscopy protocol validation
+  * Having 5 years of experience building and adapting custom built confocal time-resolved microscopes I learned valuable and transferable skills on developing clear protocols and validating performance of such systems.
 * Microscopy
   * Förster Resonance Energy Transfer (FRET) applications
   * Fluorescence Lifetime Imaging Microscopy (FLIM) using Phasor Analysis
-  * Troubleshooting and alignment of custom microscopes (experience with thorlabs setup equipment)
+  * Troubleshooting and alignment of custom microscopes (experience with Thorlabs setup equipment)
 * Sample preparation involving fixations, FCS samples to check setup alignment (confocal volume), cell culture and transfections.

 Publications